joiellantero/books/README.md

 # books.

 > A website demonstrating SQL queries using python and flask; also, demonstrates HTTP status codes, API access, and API calls.
+A project in CS50W

 ## Usage